-What is the Peliqan MCP?
+What is the Peliqan MCP Server?

 Prerequisites

-- A Peliqan account (e.g. EU region:
+- A Peliqan account

-- Claude Code or Claude Desktop installed
+- An account on e.g. Claude.ai or ChatGPT, or Claude Code or Claude Desktop installed (or any other MCP Client)

 Setup

-Claude Code (terminal)
+Setup in Claude Code (terminal)

-Add the following to your ~/.claude.json file.
+claude mcp add --transport http peliqan https://mcp.eu.peliqan.io/mcpOr add the following to your ~/.claude.json file.
 If the file doesn't exist yet, create it.

 {